 self precedes the resurrection –

-raised, so we deny our flesh for the freedom to imbibe the Holy Spirit, who
+that we deny the flesh for the freedom to imbibe the Holy Spirit, who

 destined for decay.
-Rather, it is our spirit that has been born again.
+Rather, it is our spirit that has been reborn.
 The Holy

 Spirit has merged with our spirit and raised us to a status with Christ (Eph